humanmade/altis-core/docs/privacy-api.md

 ## Erasing Personal Data

-Following a similar mechanism to the personal data export should a user request that their personal data be deleted you can send a confirmation email to them via the CMS admin.
+Following a similar mechanism to the personal data export should a user request that their personal data be deleted you can send a confirmation email to them via the [Tools > Erase Personal Data page](internal://admin/tools.php?page=remove_personal_data).

 Once confirmed all known data associated with their email address will be deleted.
 Note the data deleted does not extend to any backups as those are not covered under "making a reasonable effort to remove all data" in accordance with GDPR.